awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ### The deployment doesn't finish\.<a name="troubleshoot-stuck-deployment"></a>

 **Solution:** Do the following:
 + Make sure that the AWS IoT Greengrass daemon is running on your core device\.
-Run the following commands in your core device terminal to check whether the daemon is running and start it, if needed\.
+In your core device terminal, run the following commands to check whether the daemon is running and start it, if needed\.

   1. To check whether the daemon is running: